Engineering

 Serverless is still not designed for data

-The greatest invention since sliced Virtual Machines
+The greatest invention since sliced Virtual Machines.

 In the last few years, the interest for serverless products has been rapidly and almost constantly growing.
 Serverless’s popularity is not surprising.
 Who wouldn’t grow tired of managing infrastructure, scaling, logging, and deployments of modular applications?